mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 `_posts/foo/2014-06-01-new-post.md`

-Which when process by jekyll would have a URL of `domain.com/foo/new-post/`.
+Which when processed by jekyll would have a URL of `domain.com/foo/new-post/`.

 ---